thibault-peronno/portefolio/docs/altorouter.md

    ],
    'projets',
  );

 /**
- * This way, does not work in our file.
+ * This way, does not work in our router file.
 But you can find this way on documentation
  * $router->map(
  *   'GET', '/bo-ajouter-technologie', 'LanguageController#addTechnoPage', 'bo-ajouter-technologie',
  * );